CrispHummus/SlideOutMenu/README.md

 - SlideOutMenuViewController.swift
 - Menus.json

-Open the main.storyboard file from this repository and copy the view controller that is entitled **Slide out menu view controller**
+Open the main.storyboard file of this repository and copy the view controller that is entitled **Slide out menu view controller** and paste it to your storyboard.